Show-1: Marrying Pixel and Latent Diffusion Models for Text-to-Video Generation: Introduction

 \section{Introduction}

-Remarkable progress has been made in developing large-scale pre-trained text-to-Video Diffusion Models (VDMs), including closed-source ones (\eg, Make-A-Video~\citep{singer2022make}, Imagen Video~\citep{ho2022imagen}, Video LDM~\citep{blattmann2023align}, Gen-2~\citep{esser2023structure}) and open-sourced ones (\eg, VideoCrafter~\citep{he2022latent}, ModelScopeT2V~\citep{wang2023modelscope}.
+Remarkable progress has been made in developing large-scale pre-trained Text-to-Video Diffusion Models (VDMs), including closed-source ones (\eg, Make-A-Video~\citep{singer2022make}, Imagen Video~\citep{ho2022imagen}, Video LDM~\citep{blattmann2023align}, Gen-2~\citep{esser2023structure}) and open-sourced ones (\eg, VideoCrafter~\citep{he2022latent}, ModelScopeT2V~\citep{wang2023modelscope}.
 These VDMs can be classified into two types: (1) Pixel-based VDMs that directly denoise pixel values, including Make-A-Video~\citep{singer2022make}, Imagen Video~\citep{ho2022imagen}, PYoCo~\citep{ge2023preserve}, and (2) Latent-based VDMs that manipulate the compacted latent space within a variational autoencoder (VAE), like Video LDM~\citep{blattmann2023align} and MagicVideo~\citep{zhou2022magicvideo}.

-However, both of them have pros and cons. \textbf{Pixel-based VDMs} can generate motion accurately aligned with the textual prompt but typically demand expensive computational costs in terms of time and GPU memory, especially when generating high-resolution videos. \textbf{Latent-based VDMs} are more resource-efficient because they work in a reduced-dimension latent space.
+However, both of them have pros and cons.
+As indicated by~\citep{singer2022make,ho2022imagen}, \textbf{pixel-based VDMs} can generate motion accurately aligned with the textual prompt because they start generating video from a very low resolution e.g., $64 \times 40$ (also demonstrated by Fig.~\ref{fig:intro}).
+But they typically demand expensive computational costs in terms of time and GPU memory, especially when upscaling the video to the high-resolution. \textbf{Latent-based VDMs} are more resource-efficient because they work in a reduced-dimension latent space.
 But it is challenging for such small latent space (\eg, $8 \times 5$ for $64 \times 40$ videos) to cover rich yet necessary visual semantic details as described by the textual prompt.
 Therefore, as shown in Fig.~\ref{fig:intro}, the generated videos often are not well-aligned with the textual prompts.
-On the other hand, if the generated videos are of relatively high resolution (\eg, $256 \times 160$ videos), the latent model will focus more on spatial appearance but may also ignore the text-video alignment.
+On the other hand, when directly generating relatively high resolution videos (e.g., $256 \times 160$) using latent methods, the alignment between text and video could also be relatively weaker.
+This occurs because with higher resolution, the latent model tends to concentrate more on spatial appearance, potentially overlooking the text-video alignment, as validated by Fig.~\ref{fig:intro} and Tab.~\ref{ablation1}.

-To marry the strength and alleviate the weakness of pixel-based and latent-based VDMs, we introduce Show-1, an efficient text-to-video model that generates videos of not only decent video-text alignment but also high visual quality.
-Further, Show-1 can be trained on large-scale datasets with manageable computational costs.
-Specifically, we follow the conventional coarse-to-fine video generation pipeline ~\citep{ ho2022imagen, blattmann2023align} which starts with a module to produce keyframes at a low resolution and a low frame rate.
-Then we employs a temporal interpolation module and super-resolution module to increase temporal and spatial quality respectively.